What to expect

 Day 4 (Tue):

 Today you will discover the island of Korčula by bike and have lunch in one of the local restaurants.
 The backdrop of the cypress trees make this one of the most beautiful Dalmatian islands.
-The cycle ride leads you via the village of Blato across Pupnat bay and finally to Korčula town, where you will have time to take a walk through the wonderful old town with its narrow alleys.
+The cycle ride leads you via the village of Blato which, like Rome, is built on seven hills, and across Pupnat bay and finally down to Korčula town, where you will have time to take a walk through the wonderful old town with its narrow “fishbone like” alleys.
 Stay overnight in Korčula town.

 Day 5 (Wed):

 Cruise to the island of Brač, which is famous for its shining white marble which was also used for building the White House and the Reichstag in Berlin.
-After lunch you start your bike ride from Sumartin to either the lovely fishing village of Povlja or to the picturesque town Pučišća.
+After a swim and lunch, you start your bike ride from Sumartin to the village of Selca where the culture and tradition of stone masonry is evident and on to the picturesque town Pučišća.
 Stay overnight in Pučišća.

 Day 6 (Thu):